RHODE ISLAND HOLOCAUST MEMORIAL

 The Nazis killed Jews in countless locations during World War II, however they specifically built a number of sites known as Extermination or Death Camps, where the systematic murders of the Jews of Europe, in addition to other Nazi victims, were carried out.
 The camps listed on the right gatepost when entering the memorial is just a small sampling of the locations where mass exterminations of Jews took place.

-For further resources about the Holocaust, visit the Holocaust Education and Research Center of RI.
+For further resources about the Holocaust, visit the Sandra Bornstein Holocaust Education Center.